ARIAS-Joseph/HUD-diving-informations/README.md

 Software for adding a HUD to scuba diving video.
 HUD data is retrieved from the dive computer via Subsurface software in .csv format.
 Thanks to Luc (https://www.youtube.com/@lpr3233) for his video and datas !

+Do not hesitate to send comments or screenshots on my Mastodon (https://mastodon.social/@joseph_arias) !

 ## How to use ?

 It's necessary to run command :